SylviaOne/Repo-hub/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## No matter how kind you are, German children are kinder.